aobarbieri/doxie-game/planning.md

 # Pseudocode

 $ Player clicks on a button to start the game
-  - There will be a countdown (3, 2, 1)
+  ICEBOX - There will be a countdown (3, 2, 1)
   - The dog starts moving

 $ Player uses the keyboard to navigate the dog towards the treat